makersacademy/chitter-challenge/README.md

 As a User
 So that I can better appreciate the context of a peep I want to see the time at which it was made

+As a User
+So that I can be involved in the community
+I want to be able to reply to peeps

+As a User
+So that I can see information about myself and other Users I want to be able to visit a profile page for users
 ```

 ## Notes on functionality